bgoonz/gists-revamp/by-extension/markdown/React-In.h.md

 You can set the class that React Router sets to an active `NavLink` by adding the `activeClassName` prop.

-For instance, when we are at a route matching the below `NavLink`’s `to` prop, the component will have a class of `.parent-active` applied:
+For instance, when we are at a route matching the below `NavLink`'s `to` prop, the component will have a class of `.parent-active` applied:

     <NavLink to="/blue" activeClassName="parent-active" >
       Blue